Starting a freelance activity

 Catalogue professions and similar professions

-Freelance activities include in particular the catalogue professions listed in section 18(1) no. 1 EStG and similar professions.
-The specific qualification and actual activity are decisive.
+Freelance activities include, in particular, the catalogue professions listed in section 18(1) no. 1 EStG and similar professions.
+The specific qualification and the actual activity are decisive.

 Commercial activity

-If there is no freelance activity, a commercial activity may exist.
+If there is no freelance activity, a commercial activity may be assumed.
 In that case, trade registration and trade tax in particular must be reviewed.

 Mixed activities